 A renowned building firm, KS Construction, bagged a contract for constructing a four-storey building in Pune.
 It hired architect Jayant Kumar to draw up the layout for the office.

 Jayant took nearly ten days to complete the task.
 After he submitted the office layout plan, the construction company started work.
 However, a few days into construction, the structure collapsed.
 Subsequently, the construction company initiated an investigation.
 And its final report concluded that the accident was the result of a faulty layout.
 Thus, the construction company filed a case against Jayant for professional negligence.

 Jayant had a professional indemnity insurance policy.
 So, when the case took a long time to reach court, he opted for an out-of-court settlement.
 Accordingly, he agreed to pay KS Construction a compensation of Rs 25 lakh.
 Thereafter, he approached the insurance company to settle this claim.

-However, as Jayant had entered into the out-of-the-court settlement without taking the permission of the insurance company, the insurer refused to settle his claim.
-Here, the insurer did not reimburse the compensation amount which Jayant had paid to the construction company as an out-of-court settlement along with the legal expenses incurred by him.
+However, Jayant had entered into the out-of-court settlement without taking the permission of the insurance company.
+Therefore, the insurer refused to settle his claim.
+It refused to reimburse either the compensation amount Jayant had paid or the legal expenses he had incurred.

-Here, the insurer carefully analysed the situation and gave its consent for out-of-the-court settlement.
-With the help of its lawyer, Dr Shyam negotiated with the plaintiff’s lawyer and arrived at the out-of-the-court compensation amount.
+Then, the insurer carefully analysed the situation and consented to an out-of-court settlement.
+With the help of its lawyer, Dr Shyam negotiated with the plaintiff’s lawyer and arrived at a compensation amount.

-As the doctor had taken the consent of the professional indemnity insurer for the out-of-the-court settlement, here the insurer not only paid compensation to the plaintiff on behalf of Shyam but also covered legal fees which the doctor paid to his lawyer.
+The doctor had taken the consent of the professional indemnity insurer for the out-of-court settlement.
+Thus, the insurer not only paid the compensation to the plaintiff but also covered Dr Shyam’s legal fees.